HannimalCrackers/DHUM_73000/007_workinprogress.md

 * Selecting most recent 50 photos (not including any selfies) to work with.
 This may be too ambitious.
 Oldest image in set is from October 2017.

 &nbsp;
-* Pulling out top 5 results from Google Vision for analysis
+* Pulling out top 5 results from Google Vision for analysis and pasted into Excel file

+&nbsp;
+* Manually entered my 5 labels for each image into another sheet on the Excel file

+&nbsp;
+* Cannot get my Excel sheets into Tableau with the JSON data from Instagram loaded, so exporting JSON data, along with the field calculations into a CSV.